tvmai/tvmai.github.io/_posts/2017-08-17-tvm-release-announcement.markdown

 ---
 layout: post
-title:  "TVM: An End to End IR Stack for Deploying the Deep Learning Workloads to Hardwares"
+title:  "TVM: An End to End IR Stack for Deploying Deep Learning Workloads on Hardware Platforms"
 date:   2017-08-17 12:00:00 -0700
 ---